-- 1.1 For the purpose of this policy and its associated procedures Southport College and King George V Sixth Form College will be known forthwith as 'the College'. - 1.2 College timetables are designed to deliver teaching and learning to students in the number of hours and sessions needed by them to succeed on their chosen Programme of Study.
-If students do not attend then they limit their ability to succeed, students who are not punctual not only reduce their time for study but also delay and restrict the teaching and learning of other students within the group. - 1.3 All students should aspire to have 100% attendance and punctuality.
-Improving attendance and punctuality improves achievement and supports students in achieving their potential.
-Attendance is an essential behaviour in preparing students for employment. - 1.4 All children and young people, regardless of their circumstances, are entitled to an efficient, full time education which is suitable to their age, ability, aptitude and any special educational needs they may have. - 1.5 Children and young people missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
-Effective information sharing between parents/carers, education providers and local authorities is critical to ensuring that all young people are safe and receiving suitable education. - 1.6 The College will monitor the attendance of students identified as part of a Vulnerable Group, having a serious safeguarding risk and those with an EHCP, on a daily basis.
+- 1.1 College timetables are designed to deliver teaching and learning to students in the number of hours and sessions needed by them to succeed on their chosen Programme of Study.
+If students do not attend then they limit their ability to succeed, students who are not punctual not only reduce their time for study but also delay and restrict the teaching and learning of other students within the group. - 1.2 All students should aspire to have 100% attendance and punctuality.
+Improving attendance and punctuality improves achievement and supports students in achieving their full potential.
+Attendance is an essential behaviour in preparing students for employment. - 1.3 All children and young people, regardless of their circumstances, are entitled to an efficient, full time education which is suitable to their age, ability, aptitude and any special educational needs they may have.
+Children and young people missing education are at significant risk of underachieving, being victims of harm, exploitation or radicalisation, and becoming NEET (not in education, employment or training) later in life.
+Effective information sharing between parents/carers, education providers and local authorities is critical to ensuring that all young people are safe and receiving suitable education. - 1.4 The College will monitor the attendance of students identified as part of a Vulnerable Group, having a serious safeguarding risk and those with an EHCP, on a daily basis.